gf-co/gf-co/README.md

 ### Next.js with Supabase

-- A React app to demo Supabase's capabilties.
+- A React app to demo Supabase's capabilities.
 - Built with <u>Next.js, Supabase, SQL, and NextUI</u>.
 - Tools with no vendor lock-in.